MicrosoftDocs/SupportArticles-docs/support/windows-client/user-profiles-and-logon/windows-hello-errors-during-pin-creation-in-windows-10.md

 ---
 title: Windows Hello errors during PIN creation in Windows 10
-description: When you set up Windows Hello in Windows 10/11, you may get an error during the Create a work PIN step. ms.prod: windows-client
+description: When you set up Windows Hello in Windows 10/11, you may get an error during the Create a work PIN step. ms.date: 08/25/2022 ms.prod: windows-client
 author: paolomatarazzo
 ms.author: paoloma
 manager: dcscontentpm
-ms.reviewer: prsriva
+ms.reviewer: prsriva, aaroncz
 ms.collection:
 - M365-identity-device-management
 - highpri
 ms.topic: troubleshooting
-ms.localizationpriority: medium
-ms.date: 05/05/2018
-appliesto:
-- ✅ <b>Windows 10</b>
-- ✅ <b>Windows 11</b>
-old_title: Windows Hello errors during PIN creation (Windows) old_ms.prod: m365-security ms.technology: windows-client-user-profiles
+ms.technology: windows-client-user-profiles
 ms.custom: sap:hello-for-business, csstroubleshoot
-old_manager: aaroncz
 audience: itpro
 localization_priority: medium
 ---
 # Windows Hello errors during PIN creation

 When you set up Windows Hello in Windows client, you may get an error during the **Create a PIN** step.
-This topic lists some of the error codes with recommendations for mitigating the problem.
-If you get an error code that is not listed here, contact Microsoft Support.
+This article lists some of the error codes with recommendations for mitigating the problem.
+If you get an error code that isn't listed here, contact Microsoft Support.

+_Applies to:_ &nbsp; Windows 10, Windows 11

 ## Where is the error code?